 Sensory Morphology and Genomic Anthropology Lab (SMGAL)

 I am a biological anthropologist specialized in primatology.
-My research interests are broadly related to how nocturnal primates navigate and utilize their habitats.
+My research interests are broadly related to how primates navigate and utilize their habitats.
 I employ field, lab, and desk-based methods to answer questions about movement, morphology, cognition, and conservation.

 Currently I am a Postdoctoral Associate in the Sensory Morphology and Genomic Anthropology Lab (SMGAL) at Boston University.
 In collaboration with Dr. Eva Garrett, I am using 3D models and navigational data to test components of the spatial olfaction hypothesis.